-- A summary of the project and purpose of your grant - Your progress toward expected outcomes where you can explain the numbers, including any variances in your quantitative section - Any surprises, setbacks, and challenges that you faced - · Significant accomplishments and lessons learned - · And finally, your future plans
+- A summary of the project and purpose of your grant - Your progress toward expected outcomes where you can explain the numbers, including any variances in your quantitative section - · Any surprises, setbacks, and challenges that you faced - · Significant accomplishments and lessons learned - And finally, your future plans original proposal, you will thank yourself when the final report deadline approaches.

 Ultimately, this is information that will help us create resources that can be of use to other institutions wanting to initiate their own a/v digitization projects.
-We'll also share the lessons learned from grantees with our funder, The Andrew W. Mellon Foundation.
+We'll also share the lessons learned from grantees with our funder, The Andrew W. Mellon Foundation, which receives a copy of every report.

-If you take the time to compile notes somewhere about these topics during the course of your project and save those notes in the same place you keep your copy of the original proposal, you will thank yourself when the final report deadline approaches.
+If you take the time to compile notes somewhere about these topics during the course of your project and save those notes in the same place you keep your copy of the